Platycerium bifurcatum

-Platycerium bifurcatum, the elkhorn fern or common staghorn fern, is a species of fern native to Java, New Guinea and eastern Australia, in New South Wales, Queensland and on Lord Howe Island.
+Platycerium bifurcatum, commonly known as the elkhorn fern or staghorn fern, is a species of plant in the fern family Polypodiaceae native to Java, Bali, New Guinea, New South Wales, Queensland and Lord Howe Island.

+Description

 It is a bracket epiphyte occurring in and near rainforests.
 Growing to 90 cm tall by 80 cm broad, it has heart-shaped sterile fronds 12–45 cm long, and arching grey-green fertile fronds which are forked and strap-shaped, and grow up to 90 cm long.

+Taxonomy

-The genus name Platycerium comes from the Greek platys (flat), and ceras (horn), while the specific epithet bifurcatum means bifurcated or forked.
-Both names are referring to the fertile fronds.
+The genus name Platycerium comes from the Greek platys (flat), and ceras (horn), while the specific epithet bifurcatum means forked.
+Both names are referring to the morphology of the fertile fronds.

+Habit

+Some aggregations of these ferns exhibit individuals specialized for different roles.
+Individuals near the bottom of such groups produce sterile fronds, which soak up water collected by strap frond producing individuals above.
+The strap frond producing individuals also collect detritus from above.
+These nutrient and water stores appear to be shared with the group.
+These observations, in addition to the fact that there appear to be overlapping generations of these plants in the aggregations, have led to the hypothesis that common staghorn ferns may display an incipient form of eusociality.

+Cultivation

 Platycerium bifurcatum is cultivated as an ornamental plant for gardens.
 With a minimum temperature requirement of 5 C, in temperate regions it may be grown outdoors in sheltered locations, otherwise as a houseplant.
 It has gained the Royal Horticultural Society's Award of Garden Merit.